RiseWell Hydroxyapatite Toothpaste Review

 And finally, is stevia harmful for our teeth?
 This international study shows that stevia does not contribute to the development of cavities.

-First, potassium cocoate and sodium gluconate in RiseWell hydroxyapatite toothpaste are some of the safest surfactants and preservatives respectively.
-Thus, potassium cocoate is saponified coconut oil, a traditionally safe way to make natural soap.
-You can read more about how saponified soap is made in my How to Buy a Truly Non-Toxic Soap post.
+Potassium cocoate is saponified coconut oil, used in a traditionally safe way to make natural soap.
+It functions as a beneficial surfactant in Risewell hydroxyapatite toothpaste.
+(You can learn more about saponified soap in my How to Buy a Truly Non-Toxic Soap post.)

-Secondly, sodium gluconate is a salt of gluconic acid that is produced from glucose.
+Next, sodium gluconate is a salt of gluconic acid produced from glucose.
 You can also find it as a food additive.
 The FDA does not have any restrictions on its use in food (source).
+Sodium gluconate functions as a natural preservative in this remineralizing toothpaste.

-These ingredients are popular in food and are used for their thickening properties.
+These ingredients, used for their thickening properties, are popular in food.
 Even though they have nothing to do with the health of teeth, I believe they are safe ingredients in this non-toxic toothpaste.
 In fact, they help this fluoride-free toothpaste stay on the toothbrush and resemble conventional toothpaste in texture.

 The rest of the ingredients in this remineralizing toothpaste are essential oils and plant extracts.

-For example, wild mint, peppermint, tea tree oils, and cinnamon and thyme extracts freshen breath and help kill bacteria.
-Additionally, the essential oils have antioxidant and anti-inflammatory properties.
+For example, wild mint, peppermint, tea tree oils, and cinnamon and thyme extracts freshen breath and address harmful bacteria.
+Additionally, essential oils have antioxidant and anti-inflammatory properties.

-I wish, however, they were organic.
-But I also understand that since organic essential oils are more expensive, that would increase the cost of the RiseWell products.
+I wish they were organic, though.
+But I also understand that since organic essential oils are more expensive, that would increase the cost of Risewell products.

-Silica, Sorbitol, Glycerin, Xylitol, Hydroxyapatite, Calcium Carbonate, Propanediol, Vanilla Planifolia Fruit Extract, Potassium Cocoate, Stevia Rebaudiana Extract, Erythritol, Echinacea Purpurea Extract, Cellulose Gum, Gluconate, Xanthan Gum (source).
+Silica, Sorbitol, Glycerin, Xylitol, Hydroxyapatite, Calcium Carbonate, Propanediol, Vanilla Planifolia Fruit Extract, Potassium Cocoate, Stevia Rebaudiana Extract, Erythritol, Cellulose Gum, Sodium Gluconate, Xanthan Gum.

 As you can see, the ingredients in this non-toxic toothpaste for kids are almost the same as those in the hydroxyapatite toothpaste for adults.
 That is to say, the major difference is that there are no essential oils and menthol in it.